s-gdn/Atria-iOS17/README.md

 3. Run the build workflow.
 4. Download the generated `.deb` from the workflow artifacts.

-The resulting package is intended for rootless jailbreaks.
+The resulting package is intended for rootless / roothide jailbreaks.
 Compatibility has only been confirmed on iOS 17.1.1 - 17.3.1